Table of contents

 Workers’ productivity – Definition

-Employee productivity can be defined as the amount of work (or output) produced by an employee in a specific period.
+Employee productivity is the amount of work (or output) produced by an employee in a specific period.
 In a general sense, productivity is the ratio between a measure of output and input.
 Workers’ productivity could thus be measured as an output, e.g. sales or units produced, relative to a piece of information, e.g. the number of hours worked or the labour cost.

 A firm uses inputs to produce output.
 Intuitively, the firm’s output ratio to its input defines its productivity; a firm with more output per unit of input is more productive.
 But how should ‘units of input’ be measured, given that there are many input types, and each is measured in different units (hours of work, hectares of land, barrels of oil, and so on)?
 As a manager, no matter which industry you are in, you have the power and responsibility to help your staff do their best work and be more productive.